pdudis/Trados-Studio-XML-Analysis-Viewer/README.md

 - To see the analysis of a specific file (of a loaded XML/SDLPPX), click on it in the File List box.
 - The code is quite rough around the edges and, yes, it's been written in VB.NET (what a sacrilege, I know...).
 But, I needed something up and running quickly, so spare me the flame wars.
 - The application uses the [Microsoft .NET Framework 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=48130) so you might be requested to install it if not present.
 Usually, this is already installed on your system.
 - Your web browser and/or Windows operating system may, incorrectly, flag the download/application as not safe.
 The reason for this is that the software has not been signed with a developer's certificate.
 Since I'm not a professional developer, and certificates cost money, the tool has been left unsigned.
 If you're still uncertain, you can easily scan the file with your anti-virus software and see for yourself.
+If MS Windows blocks it, then click on the "More info" option in the displayed dialog and then click on the "Run anyway" button.
 - Application icon from [Icons8](https://icons8.com).

 ## Like what you see?